 Where to begin

-Once the highest-interest loan is paid off, move on to the loan with the next-highest interest rate, again applying all of those extra funds to your payments.
+Once the highest-interest loan is paid off, move on to the loan with the next-highest interest rate, again applying all of those extra funds to your student loan payments.

 Debt avalanche pros